-- Ask Raoul or others for specific instructions for harvesting each crop, including amounts to be harvested for each basket and the crop maturity/size/color at harvest - A good general rule for greens and other bunched produce is to pick a family "meal-sized" portion for each basket. - In general, look for attractive, healthy, sizable produce with minimal pest, weather, and disease damage. - For greens, harvest leaves that are not brown or wilted.
+- Ask Raoul or others for specific instructions for harvesting each crop, including amounts to be harvest for each basket and the crop maturity/size/color at harvest. - A good general rule for greens and other bunched produce is to pick a family mealsized" portion for each basket. - In general, look for attractive, healthy, sizable produce with minimal pest, weather, and disease damage. - For greens, harvest leaves that are not brown or wilted.
 Avoid plants that have bolted or gone to seed unless asked to do otherwise.
-On hot/sunny days, greens should be kept in the shade as they are being harvested and moved to a cool, shaded area quickly to avoid wilting. - You may want to trim up the ends of individual or bunched produce with clippers as you go, while leaving as much of the healthy, usable portion as possible.
+On hot/sunny days greens should be kept in the shade as they are being harvested and moved to a cool, shaded area quickly to avoid wilting. - You may want to trim up the ends of individual or bunched produce with clippers are you go, while leaving as much of the healthy, usable portion as possible.
 Remove any wilted, yellowed, or browned leaves from your bunches.
-Trim long leek roots and the tips of the leaves, remove the outer browned skin of green garlic, and remove wilted leaves at the base of lettuce heads. - For broccoli, kohlrabi, and cauliflower, check for firmness and avoid those that have flowered or have brownness or pest damage. - For root vegetables and squashes, check for firmness and avoid those with oozing dents or rodent/insect damage. - For tomatoes, eggplants, peppers, etc., check for firmness and avoid produce with soft spots, holes, oozing cracks, sunburn, or blossom end rot.
+Trim long leek roots and the tips of the leaves, remove the outer browned skin of green garlic, and remove wilted leaves at the base of lettuce heads.